How to work in marketing - or a job that's not teaching English - as a foreigner in Japan

 Japan has a reputation for long working hours.
 That's down to the company culture you end up in, so it's not something I can give solid advice on.
 You might leave on time every day, or put in 40+ extra hours a month.

 Time at work doesn't equal productivity.
 But Japan doesn't often see it that way.
 It's all about appearances - he/she who spends longest at their desk is clearly working hardest.
 Or they're playing online games to pass the time.
-Be ready to put in face time.
+Be ready to put in at least a small amount of face time.

 Marketing salary in Japan vs. marketing salary back home

-The article I read did prove one thing - the potential salary range is so wide, it's basically useless information.
-You could be earning 3 million yen, or 12.
-You might get fun office perks, or diddly squat.
+The article I read did prove one thing - the potential salary range for marketing jobs is so wide, it's basically useless information.
+You could be earning 3 million yen a year, or 12, or even more.
+You might get fun office perks and company benefits, or diddly squat.
 There are no guarantees.
-You're not assured any salary level.

-It's wise to compare example figures to your home currency.
+It's wise to compare example figures to your home currency, to a certain extent.
 For some countries, the yen exchange rate sucks right now.
 Looking at a Japanese salary in another currency, you may well find you earn less here - a lot less.

 Whether that's important depends on 2 things: if your pay in Japan will affect what the next job somewhere else pays, and your lifestyle.